giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 * **Reducers**, test all the logic and check they are pure (don't mutate the state)
 * **End to End tests**, render the root component and simulate user interactions

-In this article I did not consider testing strategies for __Redux middlewares__.
-I'm planning to treat this topic in a separate blog post.

-> __1001 ways to manage side effects in Redux__

 Well, if you are still with me at this point of the post you surely are a tough person and I would be happy to hear what is your way to unit test a React Redux application.
 Drop me a comment below!

 You can find the entire source code of the examples above in this [Github repo](https://github.com/giamir/unit-testing-react-redux).